Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 This section describes key concepts related to the handling of control and data packets during the transmission process.

-After handshake and capability information exchange, packet data can be sent and received over the established SRT connection.
-To fully utilize the feature of low latency transmission and error recovery mechanisms provided by SRT, both SRT sender and receiver MUST handle control packets, timers and buffers for the connection as specified in this section.
+After the handshake and exchange of capabilities is completed, packet data can be sent and received over the established connection.
+To fully utilize the features of low latency and error recovery provided by SRT, the sender and receiver MUST handle control packets, timers, and buffers for the connection as specified in this section.

 ## Stream Multiplexing

 Multiple SRT sockets may share the same UDP socket so that the packets received to this UDP socket will be correctly dispatched to the